Ballasting your tyres

 Ballasting tyres with liquids

-Agricultural valves are "air and water" valves.
+Agricultural valves are usually "air and water" valves.
 This means tyres can be filled up to a maximum level of 75% with liquid (water + anti-freeze) (diagram 1).

 In winter, temperatures may fall below freezing and at 0°C the use of a Glycol based anti-freeze product is required.